Health Insurance

 Exclusive Provider Organization (EPO)

 Except for emergency services, the plan does not cover costs for out-of-network doctors.
-The monthly Premium is less compared to PPO.
-You can see any doctor within the EPOs network.
+The monthly premium is less compared to PPO.
+You can see any doctor within the EPO’s network.

 Point-of-Service Plan (POS)